will3216/slack_chatter/README.md

 SlackChatter is a simple-to-use Slack API wrapper for ruby which makes it quick and easy to constantly annoy your friends, co-workers, and loved ones with waaayyyyy to many process status updates.
 It provides easy-access to all of the functionallity supported by the Slack Api with the following exceptions:
 - Real-Time Messaging
-(These are currently in the works and should be available shortly)
+(These are currently in the works and should be available between 0 and 10000000 years from now or at request!)

 Release Notes:
 - 0.9.0 - Added File uploading